-Q: We have multiple worksites, can we offer different commuter benefits at the various worksites?
+Q: We have multiple worksites; can we offer different commuter benefits at the various worksites?

-A: Yes, as long as the commuter benefit offered at each worksite is consistent with Option 1, 2, 3, or 4 of the Program.
+A: Yes, if the commuter benefit offered at each worksite is consistent with Option 1, 2, 3, 4, or 5 of the Program.
 The Air District and MTC encourage employers to offer commuter benefits that are appropriate for each worksite.